Dylan Thomas is not a name that many people immediately recognize. But as soon as I say the words –

 Richard Burton was one of Thomas’ closest friends, and John Lennon personally selected an image of the Welsh poet/playwright to be included on the cover of Sgt.
 Pepper’s Lonely Hearts Club Band album.

-That was all fun and incredibly interesting, but I feel I connected with Thomas when we traveled on to Laugharne, where he wrote so much of his material from the boathouse and garage.
+That was all fun and incredibly interesting, but I really connected with Thomas when we traveled on to Laugharne, where he wrote so much of his material from the boathouse and garage.
 I feel guilty writing in my climate-controlled, carpeted office.

-The cliff side on which his home is perched is covered by wild blackberries and clematis, and the view of Carmarthen Bay beyond is magnificent, even on a cloudy, gray day, which is often the case anywhere in Wales.
+The cliff side on which his home is perched is covered by wild blackberries and clematis.
+The view of Carmarthen Bay beyond is magnificent, even on a cloudy, gray day, which is often the case anywhere in Wales.
 But it is a peaceful place at the edge of an engaging community, which I hope to visit again some day.
 My hope is that you aspire to visit as well.

-Others will follow in our footsteps starting next week.
-The Dylan Thomas Festival begins on October 27, the day he was born in 1914, and concludes on November 9, the day he died in 1953.
+Others follow in our footsteps during the annual Dylan Thomas Festival, which begins on October 27, the day he was born in 1914, and concludes on November 9, the day he died in 1953.